LHA 120-N 55

-LHA 120-N 55 is an emission nebula located within the Large Magellanic Cloud (LMC).
+LHA 120-N 55 or N55 is an emission nebula located within the Large Magellanic Cloud (LMC).
+N55 is situated inside a superbubble called LMC 4.
 It is a glowing clump of gas and dust that gets its light output from the hydrogen atoms shedding electrons within it.
 It was named in 1956, in a catalogue of H-alpha emission line objects in the LMC.

 Multiple dense molecular clumps have been detected, at least fifteen of which contain young stellar objects.